 Instructions

-• Cover and cook on low for 8-10 hours or on high for 4-5 hours until the beans are tender.
-Each slow cooker runs differently so adjust the cook time based on your slow cooker.
-Remove the bay leaves from the crock pot.
+• Cover and cook on Low for 8โ€“10 hours or on High for 4โ€“5 hours, until the beans are tender.
+Adjust the cooking time as needed based on your slow cooker.

-• Serve warm with your favorite toppings and enjoy!
+• Serve warm with your favorite toppings and enjoy.

 Recipe Notes

-You do not have to soak these beans when cooking them in a crock pot!
+You do not have to soak these beans when cooking them in a crock pot!ย

-Refrigerate the leftover beans in an airtight container for up to 1 week or freeze for up to 3 months.
+Refrigerate the leftover beans in an airtight container for up to 1 week or freeze for up to 3 months.ย

 Nutrition Facts